NGC 7483 - Spiral Galaxy in Pisces

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7483.

 Apparent size of NGC 7483The following table reports NGC 7483 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7483 is a visual representation of it.

 The image below is a photograph of NGC 7483 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7483 - Spiral Galaxy is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7483 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7483 - Spiral Galaxy in Pisces is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7483 - Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.